-Investment fund complexes or groups with more than one investment fund manager being carried out to determine whether an entity is directing the business, operations or affairs of an investment fund.
+Investment fund complexes or groups with more than one investment fund manager

+Determining whether investment fund registration is necessary involves applying a functional test that examines the activities being carried out to determine whether an entity is directing the business, operations or affairs of an investment fund.
 Typically an investment fund has only one investment fund manager.
 However, there may be limited circumstances where investment fund complexes or groups may have more than one entity within the fund complex that is acting as an investment fund manager.
 Although the investment fund manager functions are often delegated to one entity within the fund complex, there may be more than one entity in the group subject to investment fund manager registration, absent an exemption from registration.
 We will consider exemption applications on a case-by-case basis to allow only one investment fund manager within the fund complex to be registered in appropriate circumstances.